-In as much as a windows salesman may try to convince you that you need to replace the entire window frame be aware that you could for a much lower cost simply replace the glass unit saving yourself £100’s if not £1000’s.
-Besides the advantage of creating better temperatures in living spaces, double glazing also provides extra protection as security, while it also helps to deaden noise.
-All these advantages get lost when the glass in the pane breaks, or if there is a defect in the sealing of the air gap.
-In both cases, it becomes necessary to replace the double glazing.
-The most common problem that indicates a breakdown in the glazing efficiency is noticed when the glass mists over or presents a cloudy appearance.
+In as much as some salesmen may try to convince you that you need to replace the entire window frame be aware that you could for a much lower cost simply replace the glass unit, saving yourself £100’s if not £1000’s.
+Besides the advantage of creating more comfortable temperatures in living spaces, double glazing also provides extra protection with high security, while it also helps to reduce intrusive external noise.
+All these advantages are lost when the glass in the pane breaks or deteriorates, or if there is a defect in the sealing of the air gap causing misting.

-We highly recommend that when possible any double-glazing replacement or repair should be carried out by the original installers, or another professional windows installer as they would have with them the various tools and expertise needed for a proper replacement and repair.
+We highly recommend that any double-glazing replacement or repair should be carried out by the original installers, or another competent professional window installer.

 If, however you are Considering doing it yourself keep these points in mind: